Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Introduction

 Nonetheless, previous studies based on NR simulations showed some common key features of the postmerger GW spectrum, finding in some cases universal relations with the NS properties \cite{Bauswein:2011tp, Bose:2017jvk, Clark:2014wua, Takami:2014zpa, Rezzolla:2016nxn, Bernuzzi:2015rla, Bauswein:2012ya, Hotokezaka:2013iia, Bauswein:2014qla, Takami:2014tva, Bauswein:2015yca, Chatziioannou:2017ixj, Lioutas:2021jbl}, and some efforts have been made also to construct full inspiral, merger and postmerger models for BNS coalescences.
 Also morphology-independent analyses of the postmerger GW signal have been proposed in \cite{Clark:2014wua, Clark:2015zxa, Chatziioannou:2017ixj}, while in \cite{Easter:2018pqy} a hierarchical model to generate postmerger spectra was developed.
 With a different approach, \cite{Breschi:2019srl,Easter:2020ifj,Soultanis:2021oia} construct analytical models for the postmerger signal, based on features found in NR simulated waveforms.
 Breschi \textit{et al.} in \cite{Breschi:2022xnc} proposed a frequency-domain model for the postmerger, built with a combination of complex Gaussian wavelets, and showed in \cite{Breschi:2022ens} how this model performs using a 3G detector network.
 Wijngaarden \textit{et al.} \cite{Wijngaarden:2022sah} build a hybrid model, using analytical templates for the premerger phase and a morphology-independent analysis, based on sine-Gaussian wavelets, for the postmerger one.
-This approach allows to study the BNS signal with all the data available, and also to perform consistency tests between the pre- and postmerger results.